 About the Artist - Syl Ojalla

-As part of the practice, I make photographic images by combining both medium and large format analogue and digital imaging technologies.
-The image is often the result of an intuitive technological process of 'working' the base image until the desired aesthetic is achieved.
-This is often an experimental digital process which can create effects such as solarisation, tone changes & alternative photographic process looks.
-Prints are made using natural fibre archival papers - mostly Japanese Washi, Agava and Bamboo for their texture and longevity.
-Each print is treated as an 'object' in it's own right and draws on the Japanese tradition & aesthetic of 'wabi-sabi' - impermanence, imperfection and natural beauty.
+In my creative process, I merge medium and large format analogue with digital imaging technologies.
+The resulting image emerges from an intuitive technological journey, manipulating the base image until the desired aesthetic is achieved.
+This often involves experimental digital processes, yielding effects like solarisation, tone changes, and alternative photographic looks.
+Prints are meticulously crafted on natural fiber archival papers, predominantly Japanese Washi, Agava, and Bamboo, chosen for their texture and longevity.
+Each print is treated as an individual 'object,' drawing inspiration from the Japanese tradition and aesthetic of 'wabi-sabi'—embracing impermanence, imperfection, and natural beauty.

 2021 University of Brighton (Edward Street Campus), MA Graduation 1st - 17th September